-This programme is designed to develop the analytical modelling skills of economics graduates for future employment in the private and public sectors concerned with the environment.
-In particular the programme considers how economic and environmental modelling tools can be used to contribute toward the development of a more environmentally sustainable economy.
-Particular emphasis is given to the use of quantitative economic and environmental modelling techniques and its application to environmental problems and policy issues.
+This programme is designed therefore to develop the analytical modelling skills of economics graduates for future employment in the private and public sectors concerned with the environment, agriculture, energy, food, fisheries and other marine sectors.
+In particular, the programme considers how economic modelling tools can be used to contribute toward the development of an economy's marine, energy and agricultural sectors and, more generally, an environmentally sustainable economy.
+Particular emphasis is given to the use of quantitative economic modeling techniques and its application to environmental problems and marine, energy and agriculture policy issues.

-These skills are increasingly in demand in industry, local and national government, utilities, consultancies, environmental agencies and academia.
+These modeling skills are increasingly in demand in industry, local and national government, utilities, consultancies, environmental agencies and academia.
 Employers are looking for economists, with an interdisciplinary background who have good skills across all major areas of economics yet who are quantitatively highly competent.

-The programme also aims to deepen students' knowledge of interactions between economy, society and environment.
-Students will have the opportunity to develop analytical modelling tools and draw on concepts coming from many different disciplines and fields of expertise to propose policy measures for sustainable development.
-They will have the ability to influence the formulation of business and corporate strategies and shape regulatory policy.
+The programme also aims to deepen students knowledge of interactions between economy, society and natural resources.
+Students will have the opportunity to develop analytical modeling tools and draw on concepts coming from many different disciplines and fields of expertise to propose policy measures for sustainable development.
+They will have the ability to influence the formulation of business and corporate strategies in the marine, energy and agriculture sectors and shape regulatory policy.